When’s Stranger Things season 4 released? What’s going to happen?

 Is Hopper alive?

-If he’s not, who’s “The American” holed up in that Russian jail through the finish credit of Stranger Issues season two?
+If he’s not, who’s “The American” holed up in that Russian jail throughout the finish credit of Stranger Issues season two?

-Regardless of us nonetheless being a major period of time away from Stranger Issues season 4 hitting Netflix, that doesn’t cease followers throughout the globe speculating day and evening as to what may occur subsequent within the sci-fi story set in Hawkins, Indiana.
+Regardless of us nonetheless being a major period of time away from Stranger Issues season 4 hitting Netflix, that doesn’t cease followers throughout the globe speculating day and evening as to what would possibly occur subsequent within the sci-fi story set in Hawkins, Indiana.

-We’ve collated lots of the greatest questions (and tried to reply them) like; when will there be a brand new season of Stranger Issues, who will possible be within the forged… and most significantly, what may occur subsequent to the primary characters.
+We’ve collated lots of the greatest questions (and tried to reply them) like; when will there be a brand new season of Stranger Issues, who will possible be within the solid… and most significantly, what would possibly occur subsequent to the primary characters.

 Right here’s your have to know information to Stranger Issues season four… [Beware season 1-3 spoilers lie ahead]